 Is This Bank Cheap According to Graham?

-Earlier this year, I spent some time dissecting Benjamin Graham's The Intelligent Investor, the seminal book on value investing.
+I recently spent some time dissecting The Intelligent Investor, the seminal book on value investing.
 Along the way, I talked about the Graham number as a means of valuation when it comes to stocks.
 The formula is pretty straightforward: Multiply earnings per share by book value per share, then multiply that by 22.5, and finally take the square root.
 The result, in dollars, is the Graham number.

 However, a quick check can help determine whether or not a company might be worthy of a look using the teachings of Graham.
 He said that in an ideal situation, the P/E ratio and P/B ratio multiplied together should not exceed 22.5, with a maximum P/E ratio of 15 and P/B of 1.5.
-With that in mind, I looked at the stocks of the S&P 500 that met the ideal situation mentioned above.
-Currently, there are 65 companies in the index that meet these criteria.
-I will be making a CAPScall on these companies after comparing them to competitors and their current value in relation to their Graham numbers.
-Up next is banking behemoth Citigroup (NYS: C) .
+With that in mind, I screened the stocks of the S&P 500 that met those requirements and was presented with 56 companies.
+I will be making a CAPScall on most of these companies after comparing them to competitors and their current value in relation to their Graham numbers.
+Up next is money center bank PNC Financial (NYS: PNC) .

 Who are they?